-- Read all pre-event content, attend all orientations/meetings and bring any necessary supplies for sessions. - Wear your name badge visibly at all times (except when sleeping or showering). - Actively participate in program sessions, afternoon and evening activities. - Communicate with county chaperones and attend all county meetings as noted on the schedule. - Treat all areas of the facility and grounds with respect and pick up after yourself.
+Read all pre-event content, attend all orientations/meetings and bring any necessary

+- supplies for sessions. - Wear your name badge visibly at all times (except when sleeping or showering). - Actively participate in program sessions, afternoon and evening activities. - Communicate with county chaperones and attend all county meetings as noted on the schedule. - Treat all areas of the facility and grounds with respect and pick up after yourself.
 Repair costs for damages incurred to property will be billed to those responsible. - Remember that you are responsible for your own belongings.
 Leave your valuables (such as expensive clothing and jewelry and electronic devices) at home.
 We recommend labeling your belongings with your name.
-If you lose anything, check with the Lost and Found station at each residence hall 4-H Information Center.
+If you lose anything, check with the Lost and Found station at residence hall.
 4-H Youth Development is not responsible for any lost or missing items.
-You will be charged a fee if you lose your room key or access card.

-- Do not leave the grounds of the program (grounds of Michigan State University), except for field trips arranged as part of the program under the supervision of event staff/volunteers.
+You will be charged a fee if you lose your room key or access card. - Do not leave the grounds of the program (grounds of Michigan State University), except for field trips arranged as part of the program under the supervision of event staff/volunteers.
 The grounds of Michigan State University refers to not crossing Harrison Avenue, Grand River, Hagadorn Road or Service Road. - Refrain from yelling out of windows, removing window screens, leaning out of windows, or sitting on window ledges.
-Close your blinds when dressing and after dark. - Refrain from running in residence halls and classroom hallways. - Use of any scooters on campus is forbidden and could be grounds for dismissal from the event. - Use of roller skates and in-line skates (such as Rollerblades) is restricted to sidewalks.
-Users of these devices may not use bike paths, parking ramps, buildings, gardens or any other posted area, or go on any roadway except while crossing a street within a crosswalk. - Wear shirts and shoes in eating areas.
+Close your blinds when dressing and after dark. - Refrain from running in residence halls and classroom hallways. - Use of roller skates, in-line skates (such as Rollerblades) and scooters (push) is restricted to sidewalks.
+Users of these devices may not use bike paths, parking ramps, buildings, gardens or any other posted area, or go on any roadway except while crossing a street within a crosswalk. - Riding of electric scooters is prohibited. - Wear shirts and shoes in eating areas.
 Swimsuits may only be worn during sessions that require time in or on water and that may require swimming.
 Swimsuits may not be worn as regular clothing.